-One of the most efficient approaches when it comes to reaching a high level in a foreign language is immersion.
-Which is nothing more than diving into videos, books, magazines and among other materials produced by native speakers in the language you are learning.
+One of the most effective approaches when it comes to achieving a high level in a foreign language is immersion.
+This means immersing yourself in videos, books, magazines, and other materials produced by natives in the language you are learning.

-One detail is that immersion takes place together with your usual study of the language, that is, learning vocabulary, grammar, structures, your routine study.
-The more advanced you are in the study, the more immersion takes over the time invested in the language you are learning.
-That is, the more advanced, the more you will end up consuming native content.
+One detail is that immersion happens alongside your usual language study, that is, the learning of vocabulary, grammar, structures, your routine study.
+The more advanced you are in your studies, the more immersion starts to take over the time invested in the language you are learning.
+In other words, the more advanced you are, the more you will end up consuming native content.

-Understanding that there are different levels among Japanese language learners, let's separate the channels between beginner, intermediate and advanced.
+Understanding that there are different levels among Japanese language learners, we will categorize the channels into beginner, intermediate, and advanced.

-It is worth mentioning that the immersion focus here is audiovisual content, and in some context a subtitle is included.
+It is worth noting that the immersion focus here is audiovisual content, and in some contexts, it includes subtitles.

 Without further ado, let's get to the list.